Staff at Carleton (SAC) is a collective voice in the Carleton Community. The purpose of SAC is to:

 - develop a plan of activities and establish project subcommittees from among the membership to further plan and implement the activities of SAC

 - work with the College administration to bring about necessary changes and improve working conditions

 The SAC Board of Representatives consists of two co-chairs, secretary, College Council representative, geographical representatives and alternates, one faculty appointee, and one administrative staff appointee.
-Seven geographic areas represent SAC members.
+Five geographic areas represent SAC members.

 The SAC Executive Committee consists of two co-chairs, secretary, College Council representative, and two representatives elected by the Board of Representatives.
 The committee shall have and exercise the authority of the Board of Representatives in the management of SAC during periods between meetings of the Board of Representatives.

 Each geographic area has an elected representative(s) and alternate representative(s) who are resources to contact regarding issues and events and as a ‘voice’ for the membership within the College.

 - eligible to serve on subcommittees and may hold office in accordance with Article VIII of the SAC bylaws;

 - eligible to vote to elect representatives and officers, to amend bylaws and to vote on issues directed by the Board of Representatives to the membership at large; and

 - Membership shall include all permanent, full and part-time, non-union, non-exempt staff of Carleton College.

 - Candidates for the office of Co-chair, Secretary and Representative to the College Council must have served previously as an elected Representative and must have a minimum of one (1) year's experience on the Board.